-- Support European, international programs and actions, particularly in Southern hemisphere countries. - Encourage interactions among clinicians, veterinarians, environmental and social and human sciences specialists. - Rely upon civilian-military cooperation to promote shared first aid response procedures, flexible and effective logistical organizations. - Instigate a culture of experiential feedback, currently much neglected in France. - Develop drills and training through simulation of scenarios: an exercise per year, or every two years, according to its scope.
+- Support European, international programs and actions, particularly in Southern hemisphere countries; - Encourage interactions among clinicians, veterinarians, as well as specialists in the environmental sciences and the social sciences and humanities; - Rely upon civilian-military cooperation to promote shared first-aid response procedures, flexible and effective logistical organization; - Instigate a culture of experiential feedback, currently much neglected in France; - Develop drills and training through simulation of scenarios: an exercise per year, or every 2 years, depending on its scope.
 Test diverse sectors, organizations and priority circuits.
-Involve trustworthy citizens' networks, and work with the help of military personnel especially experienced in this type of procedure. - Prepare research in a pandemic situation, particularly epidemio-clinical research, and research in social and political sciences, involving infected or exposed individuals, and which entails heavy and specific constraints in a crisis situation.
-Analyze how surveillance and research can work conjointly and be mutually reinforcing in this context. - ➤ Take into account these interactions with research that can be developed at a distance through stored information (development of mathematical and computer models to test hypotheses/scenarios, genetic analysis from bio-banks...). - "Prototypical" protocols should be readied for rapid activation as needed.
-Projects concerning epidemic situations should be supported by decision-makers and funding bodies in this perspective, this in order to test and train researchers at all levels, investigators, developers, methodology and management centres both public and private, institutional review boards, and the drug administration.
-3.2 Biotechnologies, expertise and citizens - how to live together?
+Involve trustworthy citizens' networks, and work with the help of military personnel with particular experience in this type of procedure; - Prepare research in a pandemic situation, particularly epidemio-clinical research, and research in social and political sciences, involving infected or exposed individuals, which entails major specific constraints in a crisis situation.
+Analyze how surveillance and research can work conjointly and be mutually reinforcing in this context; - Take into account these interactions with research that can be developed at a distance through stored information (development of mathematical and computer models to test hypotheses/scenarios, genetic analysis from bio-banks, etc.); - Ready prototypical protocols for rapid activation as needed.
+Projects concerning epidemic situations should be supported by decision-makers and funding bodies in this perspective, to test and train researchers at all levels, investigators, developers, methodology and management centers both public and private, institutional review boards and the medicines agency.

+3.2.
+Biotechnologies, expertise and citizens - how can they live together?